bobwooster/bobwooster.github.io/README.md

 * Created as a classroom demonstration for a differential equations class I taught
 * Allows the user adjust parameters affecting the natural frequency of a spring-mass system, as well as a periodic forcing term
-* The application shows the response of the system, including occurences of the phenomena of beats and resonance.
+* Shows the response of the system, including occurences of the phenomena of beats and resonance

 # Links